Free Online Microsoft Training

 2. You will see there are already entries for the days of the week and months of the year, including the abbreviated versions.

-3. Under the Custom lists, NEW LIST should already be selected.
+1. Within the Custom lists section, NEW LIST should already be selected.

-4. If you didn’t type your list into the worksheet you could manually enter each entry into the List entries box on the right, you would, however, have to manually put them into the order you want them displayed.
+2. If you don’t type your list into the worksheet beforehand, you could manually enter each entry into the List entries box on the right, you would, however, have to manually put them into the order you want them displayed.

 1. Click OK on the Custom Lists dialog box.